zettawatt/colony/README.md

 </p>

 #### Application configuration
-In the configuration tab, you can change your download directory, password, and also the theme:
+In the configuration tab, you can change your download directory, password, and also the theme.
+Note that using auto dark/light mode can cause some bizarre behavior when switching between themes.
+It is much more reliable to select either Light or Dark and stick with it.

 <p align="center">
  <img align="center" src="https://raw.githubusercontent.com/zettawatt/colony/main/screenshots/configuration.gif" height="480" />